Infosys says not in talks for buying Thomson Reuters unit

-MUMBAI Infosys Ltd (INFY.NS), India's second-largest software services exporter, said on Thursday it is not in talks to acquire the healthcare business of Thomson Reuters Corp (TRI.TO).
+MUMBAI Oct 13 Infosys Ltd , India's second-largest software services exporter, said on Thursday it is not in talks to acquire the healthcare business of Thomson Reuters Corp .

 Denying earlier media reports, Infosys said in an emailed statement, "this is to clarify that Infosys is not in discussions for the acquisition of Thomson Reuters' Healthcare business at present."